 descriptionparameter on dimensions and measures to provide additional information to end users about the logic or calculations used within the model.
 This is particularly important for dimensions and measures that leverage complex logic or calculations.
 However, descriptions should also be considered for ensuring that users understand the definitions behind simpler fields.

 - Explore descriptions should be defined for users.
 Add a short description to each Explore to specify the purpose and audience using the description parameter.

-Build common workflows into Looker
+Build Common Workflows into Looker

-- Add drill_fields to all relevant measures.
-Drill fields enable users to click into aggregate values in order to access detailed data.
-Utilize the set parameter to create reusable sets of fields that can then be applied to any number of measures within a view.
+setparameter to create reusable sets of fields that can then be applied to any number of measures within a view.

-- Set up links that enable users to easily navigate and pass filters to other Looker dashboards or to systems or platforms external to Looker.
-See our Documentation for examples of passing filters through drills.
+- Set up links that enable users to easily navigate and pass filters to other Looker dashboards, or to systems or platforms external to Looker.
+See our documentation on the